 Since then we have slowly expanded to run three schools.
 In addition to Masaka we have a second school called Lady Grace which is 5 miles away.
 This was established as children as young as 5 were walking to Masaka everyday.
 Our third school is in the slums of Kampala and is called Rock of Joy Antioch.
 However this grew too big for the site and therefore was closed in 2014 and a new school opened nearby called Rock of Joy Lugala.

 We have established a pattern where large youth groups go out every two years and an adult trip visits on the alternate years.
 We started with introducing clean water supplies and a daily meal for children who normally had no food until the evening.
 We moved Masaka to a large plot nearby and that has now been completely built with new brick school rooms, assembly hall and a dormitory for 120 vulnerable children.

 We currently fund all the teachers, feed the children and provide teaching materials.
 However at Masaka we now have a 50 acre farm and 60% of their running costs are raised in Uganda.
-We have started a 53 acre coffee plantation at the cost of £50,000 with annual income of £75,000 in 3 years time.
+We have started a 53 acre coffee plantation at the cost of £50,000 with first crop in 3 years time.